scarlettmparker/Greek/README.md

 #### Easy Greek
 Easy Greek is both a YouTube channel and a podcast, and is fantastic for learners.
 They have subtitles in various languages and also have a "Super Easy" series for complete beginners.
 [YouTube channel can be found here](https://www.youtube.com/@EasyGreekVideos), and the [podcast can be found here](https://www.easygreek.fm/).

+#### Greekonomics
+Greekonomics is a Greek YouTube channel that discusses the economy and how it affects society.
+Videos have subtitles in Greek (and some with English, as well).
+[His channel can be found here](https://www.youtube.com/@Greekonomics).

 #### Online Greek Tutor
 Greek lessons in Greek, has both English and Greek subtitles.
 Slower spoken than full speed Greek, and may be useful for intermediate learners.
 [Channel can be found here](https://www.youtube.com/@Theonlinegreektutor/videos).

 #### Greek TV Shows/Movies
 There are multiple sites that will provide access to Greek TV shows online, and Netflix has a few as well.
 You can find (very legally) [Greek TV shows and Movies online, here](https://xrysoi.pro/).
+You can also find [στο παρά πέντε with Greek subtitles, here](https://unipigr-my.sharepoint.com/:f:/g/personal/p17085_unipi_gr/EhStrn4DEQ5FqPu8FnrhhwwBILunfq9OM17eY4ogUpEehg?e=u4eeb0).
 ### Practice Exams

 #### Ελληνομάθεια